Photo Gallery: 10 Amazing National Park Adventures (And How To Pull Them Off)

 Grand Canyon National Park

 One.
-That’s how many places there are on the entire planet like the Grand Canyon.
+That’s how places there are on the entire planet like the Grand Canyon.
 Seeing it from the South Rim—as most visitors do—is certainly pretty grand.
 But to really appreciate the Big Ditch, you gotta go down into it.
-See my story about hiking across the canyon from the South Rim to the North Rim and back (photo above) and my numerous stories about the Grand Canyon, including a four-day, family backpacking trip from Grandview Point to the South Kaibab Trail, a three-day hike I took with my 10-year-old daughter from the New Hance Trailhead to Grandview Point, and backpacking the remote and rugged Royal Arch Loop.
+See my story about hiking across the canyon from the South Rim to the North Rim and back (photo above) and my numerous stories about the Grand Canyon, including a four-day, family backpacking trip from Grandview Point to the South Kaibab Trail, and a three-day hike I took with my 10-year-old daughter from the New Hance Trailhead to Grandview Point.

 Yosemite National Park

 Sure, Yosemite Valley is overcrowded with tourists.
 But don’t let that dissuade you from seeing those magnificent cliffs and some of the tallest waterfalls in the world—and certainly Yosemite’s vast wilderness.
 Check out all of my stories about Yosemite National Park, including my story about a glorious, 65-mile backpacking trip south of Tuolumne Meadows, and my story from two of my favorite dayhikes in The Valley, Upper Yosemite Falls (photo above) and the Mist Trail-John Muir Trail loop.
 And here’s a little tip for avoiding the crowds: Start up the Mist Trail at daybreak, way ahead of the crush of hiker traffic; and if you’re a strong hiker, start up the Upper Yosemite Falls Trail in early afternoon (not necessarily the same day!), so that most hikers are coming down as you’re going up (and you get more shade than hot sun—but bring a headlamp, just in case you have a late return).
 Each hike will be a completely different, more solitary experience.